-Tobias Knechtle is a member of the supervisory boards and of the investment committees of the Valora pension fund and the Valora employer's foundation, all of which have their registered offices in Muttenz.
+Tobias Knechtle a member of the supervisory board of SwissHoldings, whose registered offices are in Berne.
+He is also a member of the supervisory boards and investment committees of the Valora pension fund and the Valora employer's foundation, both with registered offices in Muttenz.